ganeshkumar321/Recipe-Rating-Prediction/README.md

 # Fairness Analysis

-For my fairness analysis, I examined whether my model performed equally well across two groups: high sodium recipes and low sodium recipes.
-To categorize recipes into these groups, I compared their sodium PDV (percent daily value) to the median sodium PDV.
-If a recipe’s sodium PDV was greater than or equal to the median, I classified it as a high sodium recipe.
-Otherwise, I classified it as a low sodium recipe.
+For my fairness analysis, I evaluated whether my model performed equally well across two groups: high-sodium recipes and low-sodium recipes.

+To categorize recipes, I compared their sodium PDV (percent daily value) to the median sodium PDV.
+Recipes with a sodium PDV greater than or equal to the median were classified as high-sodium, while those below the median were classified as low-sodium.

-I chose Mean Squared Error (MSE) as my evaluation metric because large deviations between actual ratings and predicted ratings are more concerning than minor deviations.
-If the model consistently performs worse for one group, this could indicate bias in its predictions.
+I used Mean Squared Error (MSE) as the evaluation metric since large discrepancies between actual and predicted ratings are more concerning than minor deviations.
+If the model systematically performs worse for one group, this could indicate bias in its predictions.

 Hypotheses
 Null Hypothesis: The MSE of the model across recipes with high sodium and low sodium is roughly the same.
 The model achieves MSE parity across these two groups.